mre/endler.dev/content/2026/why-i-still-believe-in-mentorship/index.md

 That single observation improved my game more than any amount of practice because it gave me better control over my forehand play.

 Note that I didn't actively seek out advice on my stance.
 Someone had to watch me play, observe, and then point out the single most helpful thing that would set me on the right path.

 ## Mentorship in Software

 This is part of why I still believe in mentorship, even now that an LLM can answer so many programming questions.

 In software, we are often expected to struggle alone.
 We're supposed to learn systems design, architecture, testing, and refactoring largely by sitting with the problems.
-The times when I grew the most as a programmer was through thoughtful code reviews, but they are rare.
+The times when I grew the most as a programmer were through thoughtful code reviews, but they are rare.
 Besides, the reviewer sees the end result but not the (sometimes flawed) reasoning that produced it.

 Pair programming gets closer.
 But two equally inexperienced programmers can reinforce each other's bad habits.

 An agent can control the keyboard instead of helping you reason through a problem.
-It may produce better code, but you're not getting much better yourself.
+It may produce better code without making you much better at writing it.
 A session where a machine fixes everything is productive, but being productive and growing as a programmer are two different things entirely.

 ## Going beyond the superficial questions

 I run a one-on-one [Rust mentorship program](https://corrode.dev/mentorship/), so I have a personal stake in this.
 Most of my mentees come with a concrete question: